Wondering what accessories you need for your planted aquarium?

-Depending on the hardiness of the fish you stock in your aquarium, a drip acclimator will come in handy.
-The purpose is to gradually get them acclimated to your water parameters.
+Depending on the hardiness of the fish you stock in your aquarium, a drip acclimator will be handy.
+The purpose is to get them acclimated to your water parameters gradually.

 10. Fish Tank Net

 The ideal size of your net will depend on your tank and fish.
 I started with a 5-gallon aquarium and some neon tetra, so I picked up this nano net.
-Keep in mind, you get what you pay for.
-It’s built extremely cheaply and the metal would often bend.
+Keep in mind you get what you pay for.
+It’s built cheaply, and the metal would often bend.
 Not a big deal, but still annoying.

 Looking back, I would’ve spent a little more for a sturdier net.
-I would’ve bought the Aquarium Coop net below.
+I would’ve bought the Aquarium Coop net.
 It’s made of sturdy plastic and won’t rust.

-I hope you found this list helpful.
+I hope you found this list of supplies helpful.
 It’s a resource I wish I had when first starting.